-7.5 Synchronous mode implementation
+7.6 Synchronous mode implementation

-When in synchronous mode Patroni maintains synchronization state in the DCS, containing the latest primary and current synchronous standby databases.
+When in synchronous mode Patroni maintains synchronization state in the DCS (/sync key), containing the latest primary and current synchronous standby databases.
 This state is updated with strict ordering constraints to ensure the following invariants:

 - A node must be marked as the latest leader whenever it can accept write transactions.
-Patroni crashing or PostgreSQL not shutting down can cause violations of this invariant. - A node must be set as the synchronous standby in PostgreSQL as long as it is published as the synchronous standby. - A node that is not the leader or current synchronous standby is not allowed to promote itself automatically.
+Patroni crashing or PostgreSQL not shutting down can cause violations of this invariant. - A node must be set as the synchronous standby in PostgreSQL as long as it is published as the synchronous standby in the /sync key in DCS. - A node that is not the leader or current synchronous standby is not allowed to promote itself automatically.